PointerToNextPole/my-learning-note/React学习笔记.md

 Think about what should happen next.
 The user sees that `"travel"` is the selected chat room in the UI.
 However, the Effect that ran the last time is still connected to the `"general"` room. **The `roomId` prop has changed, so what your Effect did back then (connecting to the `"general"` room) no longer matches the UI.**

-At this point, you want React to do two things:
+<font color=dodgerBlue>At this point, you want React to do two things:</font>

 1. Stop synchronizing with the old `roomId` (disconnect from the `"general"` room)
 2. Start synchronizing with the new `roomId` (connect to the `"travel"` room)

-**Luckily, you’ve already taught React how to do both of these things!** Your Effect’s body specifies how to start synchronizing, and your cleanup function specifies how to stop synchronizing.
-All that React needs to do now is to call them in the correct order and with the correct props and state.
+**Luckily, you’ve already taught React how to do both of these things!** Your Effect’s body specifies how to start synchronizing, and your cleanup function specifies how to stop synchronizing. <font color=lightSeaGreen>All that React needs to do now is to call them in the correct order and with the correct props and state</font>.
 Let’s see how exactly that happens.

 ###### How React re-synchronizes your Effect

 Recall that your `ChatRoom` component has received a new value for its `roomId` prop.
 It used to be `"general"`, and now it is `"travel"`.
 React needs to re-synchronize your Effect to re-connect you to a different room.

-To **stop synchronizing,** React will call the cleanup function that your Effect returned after connecting to the `"general"` room.
+<font color=dodgerBlue>To **stop synchronizing**</font>, React will call the cleanup function that your Effect returned after connecting to the `"general"` room.
 Since `roomId` was `"general"`, the cleanup function disconnects from the `"general"` room:

 ```jsx
 function ChatRoom({ roomId /* "general" */ }) {